“That’s it! I’m DONE with [insert email platform here],” said every digital marketer ever, at one point or another.

 If you’re about to launch a new course, or you’re currently slammed with other projects – it’s not a good idea to take on an email platform switch.

-A better approach if you’re not able to dedicate the time right now, might be to plan to just move the most critical campaigns over and start building a new email list on your new platform.
+A better approach if you’re not able to dedicate the time right now, might be to plan to just move the most critical campaigns over and start grow an email list from scratch on your new platform.
 Then make the migration happen when you have more time.

 How much time does it take to switch email marketing platforms?
 That depends on how many automation campaigns you have to re-create.
 But a good estimate is to give yourself at least 2 full months.